-- Adjudicates appeals of disciplinary dismissal or residence hall suspension or dismissal.
+- Adjudicates appeals of disciplinary dismissal, suspension from the College , residence hall suspension or dismissal.

 - Five member board composed of two full time faculty, two students and one administrator.